-The conversion to full-accrual accounting and the adjustments necessary to record TCAs have resulted in an annual surplus under the PSAB rules of \$982,476.
-The Consolidated Statement of Financial Position shows the municipality's historical cost of TCAs as

-\$131,590,292 less accumulated amortization of \$60,200,293, plus work-in-process of \$1,900,073 for a net book value of \$73,290,072.
+The conversion to full-accrual accounting and the adjustments necessary to record TCAs have resulted in an annual surplus under the PSAB rules of \$2,180,114.
+The Consolidated Statement of Financial Position shows the municipality's historical cost of TCAs as \$135,480,900 less accumulated amortization of \$62,938,394, plus work-in-process of \$2,287557 for a net book value of \$7,4927,827.
 In order to address the infrastructure deficit, Council has continued to invest in capital replacements and additions.
 The annual depreciation on the tangible capital assets is about \$3.3 million.
-This figure is higher than previous years as the investments in new capital infrastructure in the last few years has increased the annual amortization on a straight-line basis.
-Updates to financial strategies contained in the Asset Management Plan to be presented in late 2017 will no doubt recommend a higher amount to replace existing infrastructure.
+This figure is similar to that recorded in 2016.
+The updates to the financial strategies contained in the Asset Management Plan which is currently in draft form will reflect balances as at December 31, 2017.
+It is hoped that the final revisions will be completed in the next few months.
+It will contain higher amounts to replace existing infrastructure.
 Depreciation or maintenance provides guidance to set capital budgeting targets.
 Council has allocated the following amounts to capital the last five years:

-2012 \$3,443,218

-2013 \$4,346,315

-2014 \$4,697,141

-2015 \$5,236,729

-2016 \$5,590,087

-2017 planned \$6,081,500

-The Town's capital plan for 2018 to 2022 proposes approximately \$4 million in annual spending on infrastructure.
-Despite increased grant funding and some debenture retirement, this level of funding will be difficult to achieve as financial resources and debt capacity are limited.
-Minto continues to be alert to grant opportunities provided by the Province and the federal Government to assist with the funding of these critical infrastructure investments.
-The Town's Fiscal Accountability Policy approved in 2016 requires reserve levels to remain above borrowing levels where possible, unless borrowing is needed to fulfill matching grant opportunities.
-If the Province allows some grant "stacking" this may provide some relief on borrowing.
+The Town's capital plan for 2019 to 2023 proposes approximately \$4 million in annual spending on infrastructure.
+This figure may be adjusted in consideration of the updated Asset Management Plan and available resources and funding from other levels of government.

 The Consolidated Statement of Operations includes the activity of the former operating, capital and reserve funds.
 All operating and capital revenues and expenses are shown on this statement.
 The Net Financial Assets (or Net Debt if in a deficit) is the amount of cash available if all cashable assets were liquidated and all liabilities paid off.
-The Town of Minto's Net Debt Assets at December 31, 2016 was \$93,768.

-The Accumulated Surplus of \$73,261,218 does not represent available liquid funds.
-The bulk of this figure is comprised of assets which are capital investments used to deliver municipal services such as roads, buildings, water towers, sanitary sewer pipes and fire trucks.
-The replacement value of these assets is much higher than the historical cost, as was reflected in Asset Management Plan (AMP) which was adopted by Council December 17, 2013.

-Council will recall this AMP only includes roads, bridges & culverts, stormwater structures, water and wastewater assets.
-As required by legislation, Minto is now working on an expanded AMP to include all Tangible Capital Assets (TCAs) which have a historical Net Book Value of over \$13 million.
-This includes recreation, fire protection, vehicles and other equipment, and land holdings are not currently in the AMP.
-The preliminary report shows a replacement cost of approximately \$41 million for these assets.
-Under the terms of the new Federal Gas Tax Agreement, these assets must be integrated with the Town's AMP in accordance with new regulations.
-As of December 31, 2016, the citywide software shows an approximate replacement cost of all municipal capital assets of \$307,000,000.
+The Town of Minto's Net Assets at December 31, 2017 was \$893,504.
+The Accumulated Surplus of \$75,821,332 does not represent available liquid funds.
+The bulk of this figure is comprised of assets which are capital investments used to deliver municipal services such as roads. buildings, water towers, sanitary sewer pipes and fire trucks.
+The replacement value of these assets is much higher than the historical cost, as was reflected in Asset Management Plan (AMP) which was adopted by the Council of the Town of Minto on December 17, 2013.
+It should be kept in mind that this AMP only included roads, bridges & culverts, stormwater structures, water and wastewater assets.
+The revised AMP to include all Tangible Capital Assets (TCAs) which have a historical Net Book Value of over \$13 million such as recreation. fire protection, vehicles and other equipment and land holdings are not included in the AMP.
+The recently passed Ontario Regulation 588/17 and proposed amendments to the Federal Gas Tax Agreement, will require these assets must be integrated with the Town's AMP as well as prescribe certain policies and community consultations.
+Staff is working with the County of wellington and other lower tier municipalities to develop a common approach to the meeting the requirements of the new regulations.

 The Consolidated Statement of Cash Flows shows how the Town financed its activities and met its cash requirements.
 It is divided into four sections: operating activities, capital activities, investing activities and financing activities.
-During the year, cash decreased by \$1,246,268 from a balance of \$5,124,041 on December 31, 2015 to \$3,877,773 on December 31, 2016.
-During the year this cash balance greatly fluctuates, as taxes are collected, large County and school board remittances are made, and capital expenditures are paid.
-The 2015 figure was abnormally high as several payables were paid in down in early 2016.
+During the year, cash increased by \$1,244,161 from a balance of \$3,877,773 on December 31, 2016 to \$5,121,934 on December 31, 2017.
+During the year, as taxes are collected and large

+County and school board remittances are made, as well as paying for capital expenditures, this cash balance greatly fluctuates